 Introduction to Data Privacy

 In this tutorial, I will use both the terms data protection and privacy.
-Privacy is a broader termthat encompasses values, attitudes, and behaviors, while data protection is used in laws and is more closely linked to actual behavior.
+Privacy is both a broader term that encompasses values, attitudes, and behaviors, but is also used in the context of technical mechanisms.
+Data protection is a term that is closely linked to actual behavior and is used in laws.
+Both translate to “Datenschutz” in German.

 Insert some personal reflection tasks